chloechiaw/chloechiaw.github.io/_posts/2025-11-09-Vector-Addition.markdown

 ## The Memory Access Pattern Problem

-Here's where things went wrong.
 With this approach, the memory access pattern looked like:

 Noncoalesced Access Pattern:
 Thread 0: indices 0-7
 Thread 1: indices 8-15
 Thread 2: indices 16-23
 Thread 3: indices 24-31

 Within a warp (32 threads executing together), threads were accessing memory in strides of 8 floats, not consecutively.
 This meant:
 Thread 0 loads bytes 0-31 (8 floats)
 Thread 1 loads bytes 32-63 (8 floats)